-Boredom can be a major trigger for teens to use substances, especially if they need help filling feelings of loneliness, boredom, or excitement (Partnership to End Addiction, 2023).
+Boredom can be a major trigger for teens to use substances, especially if they need help with feelings of loneliness, boredom, or excitement.
 Using substances gives teenagers something to do while also allowing them to connect to peers who use the same substances (Partnership to End Addiction, 2023).